Closing a Letter: Your Guide to Perfect Sign-Offs

 Avery Chen

-If you also need the full structure around the closing block, including address placement and spacing, this reference on https://rewritebar.com/articles/business-letter-format-word can help.
+If you also need the full structure around the closing block, including address placement and spacing, this reference on business letter format in Word can help.

 A strong closing doesn’t try to say everything one last time.
 It finishes the job the message already started.